 I'm thrilled to be hosting the first ever Ritual of Rest this Summer Solstice June 22nd from 7pm-9pm at Anasa Yoga.
 I will be leading breath work and restorative yoga, and my co-host Sima Kavary will lead us in a magical healing crystal grid mediation.
 Tickets are on sale now!

-I am so excited to offer this workshop as an experience of rest and listening- to invoke your inner wisdom, support your continued courageous action in the world AND inspire a radical vision for your presence and wellness in the future.
+I am so excited to offer this event as a portal to your inner wisdom, radical visions for your presence and wellness in the future and as support for your continued courageous action in the world. .

 I'd love to see you there!